-Dealing with Transference
+Dealing with Transference in Counselling

 Transference is a phenomenon in psychology characterised by “unconscious redirection of feelings of one person to another” (Wiki Answers, n.d.).
 It can occur both in everyday life and also in the therapy room.
 One example of how it can happen is when a person mistrusts another because the other resembles, say, an ex-spouse, in manners, appearance, or demeanour.